Frequently Asked Questions

 Children who are 3 years of age and older must have a ticket to attend the ceremony.
 Children ages two years and under are NOT required to have a ticket but will need to be held in the lap of an attendee.
 Strollers may NOT be placed in aisles within the guest seating area.

-Additional guest tickets will not be distributed beyond the initial ten guest tickets allocated to each eligible participant.
+Additional guest tickets will NOT be distributed beyond the initial six tickets allocated to each eligible participant.

 While participants are permitted to share any unused tickets with others within the same scheduled ceremony, careful consideration should be taken when making this decision, as once tickets are given to another participant, they cannot be revoked.
 Additional tickets will not be given to those who choose to gift tickets to others.